wavyadri/15-React-Projects/README.md

 06/11 Completed 10hr tutorial covering useState, useEffect, useRef, useReducer, useContext, custom hooks, react router, PropTypes, short circuit evaluation, ternary operators and more.

 06/13 Course completed.
 10hr course + 9hr tutorial.
-I have completed a few side projects throughout this time and will now being my own SPA using the concepts covered in this course.
+I have completed a few side projects throughout this time and will now build my own SPA using the concepts covered in this course.